 Course By: Alden Hori, PhD

 Dr. Hori earned a PhD in psychology from the University of California at Riverside.
 He was an Associate-In Professor and Research Assistant at the University of California at Riverside, where he supervised the completion of over 50 research projects in psychology.
 He is credited with three publications in peer-reviewed journals.

-Content By: Benjamin E. Caldwell, PsyD, and Association for Advanced Training in the Behavioral Sciences
+Content By: Gerry Grossman MA, LMFT and Association for Advanced Training in the Behavioral Sciences

 [This course meets requirements for candidates who fail the California LPCC Law and Ethics Exam]

 Course description: This course examines the many nuances of California law and regulation and puts them in digestible, easy-to-apply language.

 - Working with Minors (including detailed information on child abuse reporting)

 This course also reviews recent changes in law and regulations regarding records retention, child abuse reporting, advertising, disciplinary actions, and more.

 In addition, this course includes the text of the ACA and NBCC Code of Ethics, and provides a clear and concise discussion of these ethical principles.
 Topics that are addressed within this course target issues related to multiple and sexual relationships, access to records, storing records, payment for services and resolving ethical violations.

 - Define and delineate the scope of practice for professional counselors